December 26, 2019

 Today, websites and mobile applications have become the digital storefronts of every eCommerce company.
 This move to the digital platform has lowered the entry point to establish a retail business.
 It has also made time and distance irrelevant in the pursuit of customer acquisition and sales.
 However, the loss of the in-person interaction has also introduced some new and unique challenges such as ensuring good conversion rates, optimizing the customer experience, and more.
 Clickstream Analytics has proved to be a vital tool in addressing these challenges faced by the eCommerce industry.

-In this article, we will dive into what Clickstream Analytics is, what it does, and why it is so useful for the eCommerce businesses.
+In this article, we will dive into what Clickstream Analytics is, what it does, and why it is so useful for eCommerce businesses.

 What is Clickstream Analytics?